Teaching

 • What role can narratives of peace play in peacebuilding?

-Among other outputs, students have created The Visualising Peace Library, which promotes interdisciplinary approaches to peace studies; and a virtual Museum of Peace, designed to generate more conversation about how peace and peace-making are understood and narrated.
+Among other outputs, students created The Visualising Peace Library, which promotes interdisciplinary approaches to peace studies; and a virtual Museum of Peace, designed to generate more conversation about how peace and peace-making are understood and narrated.
 Students have also been researching how war and peace are taught in different school-level subjects (you can read some preliminary findings here and here); and a small team is currently developing a pilot school-based workshop that will trial some innovative approaches to peace education.
-This work connects to our research into children’s voices on war and peace.
+This work connects to our research into children’s voices on war and peace and to our research project in Teaching Ancient War and Peace.

 PhD SUPERVISION: We welcome enquiries from PhD applicants interested in the representation of war, its aftermath, conflict resolution and peace-building.
 We have capacity to supervise students working on material in a wide range of media, and from a wide range of periods and places.